hansama0902/Project1-ShuhanMiner_OOP/OOP_design patterns&hypothetical example/README.md

 ## Polymorphism

 ### Why It's a Good Application of OOP
-ShuhanMiner effectively utilizes **polymorphism** in its reporting system.
+ShuhanMiner utilizes **polymorphism** in its reporting system.
 The `MonitoringReportFactory` dynamically generates different types of reports (financial, performance) based on the input type.
 This ensures that different report types follow the same interface while executing their unique behaviors.
 **Example from Code:**
 ```javascript
 export class MonitoringReportFactory {